 To comply with legislation, you will receive an annual statement from the Committee of Management providing details regarding the Fund's funding position.
 This statement will be based on calculations carried out when the Fund had its last formal valuation.
-Such valuations are typically carried out every three years and, for your Fund, the last valuation was as at 31 March 2012.
-The attached statement refers to the funding of the Fund as at 31 March 2014, and the figures shown reflect the results of that valuation.
-A valuation of the fund as at 31 March 2015 is currently being undertaken.
+Such valuations are typically carried out every three years and, for the PLA Pension Fund, the latest valuation was as at 31 March 2018.
+The attached statement refers to the funding as at 31 March 2018, and the figures shown reflect the results of the 2018 valuation.
+The next actuarial valuation of the Fund is due as at 31 March 2021.

-This valuation was carried out under the government's new funding regime, overseen by the Pensions Regulator.
-Under these new rules the Committee of Management has greater powers to decide the contributions that should be paid to the Fund.
-The Regulator has issued guidelines for trustees on funding their pension schemes.
-The Committee of Management intends to be fully compliant with this guidance.
+This valuation was carried out in accordance with the government's funding regime, overseen by the Pensions Regulator.
+Under these rules the Committee of Management has greater powers to decide the contributions that should be paid to the Fund.
+The Regulator issues guidelines for trustees on funding their pension schemes.
+The Committee of Management intends to be fully compliant with the Regulator's guidance.